The Geffrye closed on 7 January 2018 for two years for a transformational development project.

 Travel Trade Overview

 The Geffrye Museum explores the home from 1600 to the present day.
-Evocative displays of urban, middle-class living rooms and gardens illustrate homes through the centuries, reflecting changes in society, behaviour, style and taste.
+Evocative displays of urban, middle-class living rooms and gardens reflect changes in society, behaviour, style and taste.

-Throughout the summer months, the award-wining walled herb garden and period gardens provide a tranquil retreat for visitors to enjoy.
+Throughout the summer months, the award-wining walled herb garden and period gardens provide a tranquil and fragrant retreat for visitors to enjoy.

 On certain days of the month, visitors can tour the Geffrye’s restored almshouse, which offers a rare glimpse into the lives of London’s poor and elderly in the 1780s and 1880s.

-This content has been supplied by The Geffrye, Museum of the Home
+This content has been supplied by Geffrye Museum of the Home

 |Adult Ticket:||Free (USD0.00)|